taesunyeom/Integrating-real-time-pothole-and-lane-detection/README.md

-# Real-Time Pothole Detection in Raspberry Pi 4
+# Integrating Real-Time Pothole and Lane Detection in Raspberry Pi 4
 Taesun Yeom, Hyunjun Shin (Advised by Prof. Seokwon Lee)

 For course of Capstone Design (1) (2023-1), mechanical engineering in Chung-Ang University.